-The Role of Personal Integrity and Honor in the Warrior Code of the Samurai
+The Influence of the Warrior Code on the Battle Strategies of the Norman Knights

 The samurai, the noble warriors of feudal Japan, upheld a strict code of conduct known as Bushido, which emphasized personal integrity and honor.
 These…